davips/pjdata_archived/README.md

 # paje-data
-Storage for datasets and results
+Package for Data and related classes for data science (Pajé, Oka, ...).